sprout-laravel/docs/tenants.md

 it using the appropriate name method (`getTenantKeyName`, `getTenantIdentifierName`, `getTenantResourceKeyName`), and the value its given.

-If you wish to this provider, you'll want to make sure that you're using the `eloquent` driver for the [tenant provider config](configuration#tenant-providers), with your tenant model set as the `model` option.
+If you wish to use this provider, you'll want to make sure that you're using the `eloquent` driver for the [tenant provider config](configuration#tenant-providers), with your tenant model set as the `model` option.

 ```php